pip-webui2/pip-webui2-layouts/README.md

 **Main layout** contains fixed sidenav and main content.
 Main content is placed under app bar, beetween side nav and right nav.

+**Main layout (alt)** new version of layout with universal sidenav for both desctop and mobile versions.

 **Card layout** places small content at the center of the screen in a card.
 On phones the content is extended to the whole screen.

 **Document layout** places content as a document with fixed width and full height centered on the screen.
 On tables and phones the content occupies the whole screen.